 How to heal a sprained wrist

 It is possible for mild wrist sprains to be self-treated at home.
 The recommendation for sprained wrist treatment is rest, ice, compression, and elevation (RICE).
 Aspirin or ibuprofen can also help minimize swelling.
 If swelling doesn’t go down in 48 hours or the sprain doesn’t resolve in two to three days, you should call your hand and wrist specialist.

 - Rest: Avoid using the wrist for at least two days.

 - Ice: Ice the injury right away and continue applying ice a few times a day for 20 minutes each time.

-- Compression: A compression bandage can be used to minimize swelling.
+- Compression: A compression bandage is how to wrap a sprained wrist.
+It can be used to minimize swelling and provide wrist support.

 - Elevation: Elevate your wrist above your heart.